springload/metatemplate/README.md

 The purpose of this function is to return templates in a variety of formats.

 It's an async function that takes a `Template` object, an optional array of template format ids, and optional - well - _options_.
-If the 2nd argument isn't provided a default list of template format ids is used instead. `options` is an Object shaped like `{ async: false, dom: "jsdom", log: boolean }`.
+If the 2nd argument isn't provided a default list of template format ids is used instead. `options` is an Object shaped like `{ async: true, dom: "jsdom", log: false }`.
 The `async` configures the internal processing of templates as either syncronous or asyncronous (the default).
 The `dom` can be either `jsdom` (the default) or `puppeteer`.
 Finally, `log` just makes MetaTemplate `console.log` a few more details about the conversion, like a verbose mode.

 _Returns_ a promise that resolves to a `{ metaTemplates, disposeAll }`.